 Conativists hold that which relation is the personal-identity relation can vary across person-stages or communities.
-One way to make sense of this is to think of conativism as a kind of analytic functionalism about personal-identity.
-Conceived in this way, it is the view that it is a conceptual truth that what realises the personal-identity relation relative to some person-stage is just whatever plays a certain functional role.
+One way to make sense of this is to think of conativism as a kind of analytic functionalism about personal identity.
+Conceived in this way, it is the view that it is a conceptual truth that what realizes the personal-identity relation relative to some person-stage is just whatever plays a certain functional role.
 We can put that as follows:

-Conativist Functionalism: What realises the personal-identity relation relative to some person-stage, P, just is whichever relation plays functional role F for P.
+Conativist functionalism: What realizes the personal-identity relation relative to some person-stage, P, just is whichever relation plays functional role F for P.

 Then conativists can be seen to disagree about which functional role is the relevant one.
-Private conativists, for instance, typically hold that it is the role of organising self-directed attitudes (See Braddon-Mitchell and West (2001) and Braddon-Mitchell and Miller (2020a)).
-So what realises the personal-identity relation relative to P, is just whichever relation is the one around which P organises its self-directed attitudes, where self-directed attitudes are conative attitudes that are distinctively first-personal.
+Private conativists, for instance, typically hold that the relevant role is that of organizing self-directed attitudes (see Braddon-Mitchell and West [2001] and Braddon-Mitchell and Miller [2020a]).
+What realizes the personal-identity relation relative to P is just whichever relation is the one around which P organizes its self-directed attitudes, where self-directed attitudes are conative attitudes that are distinctively first-personal.
 They include attitudes of anticipation, dread, excitement, hope, recollection, guilt, pride, regret, responsibility/ownership, and prudential care.
-When conativists talk about the relation around which individual person-stages organise their conative attitudes, it is typically these self-directed attitudes that they have in mind.
+When conativists talk about the relation around which individual person-stages organize their conative attitudes, it is typically these self-directed attitudes they have in mind.

 Given this, we can spell out private conativism as follows:

-Private Conativism: What realises the personal-identity relation relative to some person-stage, P, just is the relation, R, around which P organises its (apt) self-directed attitudes.
+Private conativism: What realizes the personal-identity relation relative to some person-stage P just is the relation R around which P organizes its (apt) self-directed attitudes.

-Public conativists, by contrast, disagree with private conativists about how to spell out functional role F. We can see them as holding something more like the following:
+Public conativists, by contrast, disagree with private conativists about how to spell out functional role F. They hold something more like the following:

-Public Conativism: What realises the personal-identity relation relative to some person-stage, P, just is the relation, R, around which P’s community organises its (apt) community level attitudes.
+Public conativism: What realizes the personal-identity relation relative to some person-stage P just is the relation R around which P’s community organizes its (apt) community-level attitudes.

 Some clarifications are in order.
 First, I take community-level attitudes to be the sorts of attitudes that are enshrined in the various legal and social practices I mentioned earlier—legal responsibilities, social recognition, and so on.
 Second, these definitions mention the aptness of the attitudes in question.
-While some conativists hold that whichever attitudes a person-stage, or community thereof, have, are apt, others are inclined to say that there are constraints on what makes such attitudes apt.
-For present purposes all that really matters is that all conativists agree that it can be apt for a person-stage or community to organise its attitudes around different relations, leaving open that there may be relations around which it is inapt to organise these aptitudes.
+While some conativists hold that whichever attitudes a person-stage or community thereof has are apt, others are inclined to say that there are constraints on what makes such attitudes apt.
+For present purposes all that really matters is that all conativists agree that it can be apt for a person-stage or community to organize its attitudes around different relations, leaving open that there may be relations around which it is inapt to organize these attitudes.

-Third, conativists hold that whether x is a continuer of y is entirely determined by (a) the facts about which non-identity involving relations obtain between x and y (such as similarity, causal connectedness, and so on) and (b) facts about the (apt) conative attitudes of the relevant person-stage(s).
-So it is not, for instance the case that there is some independent metaphysical fact as to which relation really is the personal-identity relation, such that those facts determine around which relation person-stages should organise their conative attitudes in order for them to be apt.
+Third, conativists hold that whether x is a continuer of y is entirely determined by (a) the facts about which nonidentity involving relations obtain between x and y (such as similarity, causal connectedness, and so on) and (b) facts about the (apt) conative attitudes of the relevant person-stage(s).
+For instance, it is not the case that there is some independent metaphysical fact as to which relation really is the personal-identity relation such that those facts determine around which relation person-stages should organize their conative attitudes in order for them to be apt.
 Rather, it is the presence of the relevant attitudes that determines which relation is the personal-identity relation.